TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-Proceed to list the website, but doing so redirects us to the next domain -> capiclean.htb.
+Proceed to list the website, but doing so redirects us to the next domain:

+-> capiclean.htb.

 So we added it to the /etc/hosts to be able to access: